Sj1743/Battleship/README.md

 4. Issue a pull request for a .txt file with the above assingments, 34 in all.
 Also include the grid as an image.

-*That's it!
-If all the aboce criteria are met, this field will be included as a variation in Battleship!*
+That's it!
+If all the above criteria are met, this field will be included as a variation in Battleship!